louislefevre/onyx/docs/report.md

 The symbol table is designed to be implemented in the form of a hash map, with the name of the identifier as the key and the value and type as the value.
 Each of the previous stages has access to the symbol table, and are able to use it to check whether or not a symbol is contained within the table, as well as retrieve any information about a particular one.
 This is most prominent during the type checker and evaluator, as during these two stages is when types begin to become relevant for the reasons previously described.

-In summary, the primary functions of this phase is to:
+In summary, the primary functions of this component is to:
 - Store the names of identifiers, along with their value and type.
 - Provide a method for adding and removing symbols.
 - Allow retrieval of information on symbols contained within the symbol table.